 We all know that the body has an inherent capacity to heal.
 When we cut our finger, somehow our cells and tissues work together to magically heal the cut.
 When we break a bone, it isn’t the doctors that ultimately heal the break; it is our bodies that do the healing.
 We also see how powerful this healing capacity can be in the placebo effect, and in the plethora of miraculous healings that traditional doctors cannot explain.
 But how can we consciously and consistently activate and amplify this innate healing potential?
 That’s the million dollar question!

 The indirect, inside-out approach to healing has been developed as a living answer to this question.
-In my experience, there two key features to this approach.
-First, we acknowledge — we have an embodied knowing — that there exists an innate and inherent Health and Intelligence within all of us, and that this Intelligence actually knows more than we do about the conditions we are facing.
-Secondly, we understand that this underlying Intelligence comes to the forefront and thrives in certain conditions and becomes obscured in others.
-We see that given the right conditions, this Healing Intelligence will organize into an “inherent treatment plan” that moves from the inside-out and is completely unique to us.
-In short, with this approach, we begin to orient to the innate Health within us and create the right conditions for It to flourish.
+In my experience, there are two key features to this approach.
+First, we acknowledge—we have an embodied knowing—that there exists an innate and inherent healing intelligence within all of us, and that this intelligence actually knows more than we do about the conditions we are facing.
+Secondly, we understand that this underlying intelligence comes to the forefront and thrives in certain conditions and becomes obscured in others.
+We see that given the right conditions, this healing intelligence will organize into an “inherent treatment process” that moves from the inside-out and is completely unique to us.
+In short, with this approach, we begin to orient to the innate health within us and create the right conditions for it to flourish.

 Creating the Right Conditions for Inside-Out Healing

 - Understanding the Nature of Suffering.
-As I shared above, suffering is often an integral aspect in our health challenges.
-I discuss the nature of suffering in my blog, “Suffering101.”
+As I shared above, suffering itself (and all of its manifestations) is often an integral aspect in our health challenges.
+I discuss the nature of suffering on my page, “Suffering101.”
 I strongly encourage you to check it out now if you haven’t already done so.
-Understanding the cycle of suffering is critical on the Healing journey.
-We will remain in the cycle of suffering until we understand that the only way out is to begin to orient to something else — an aspect of us that does not suffer.
+In particular, understanding the cycle of suffering is critical on the healing journey.
+We will remain in the cycle of suffering until we understand that the only way out is to begin to orient to something else—an aspect of us that is not suffering.

 - Orienting to “Something Else” That Is Not Pain or Suffering.
-Whether we are experiencing pain / discomfort as a direct result of physiological injury or disease, or we are experiencing suffering, or both, we must first learn in an embodied way that there is more to us than pain or suffering.
-This part of us — this “something else” — has been called by many names.
+Whether we are experiencing pain / discomfort as a direct result of physiological injury or disease, or we are experiencing other forms of suffering, we must first learn in an embodied way that there is more to us than pain or suffering.
+This part of us—this “something else”—has been called by many names.
 In biodynamic craniosacral work, we often refer to it as “Health.”
-This part of us is something bigger than our suffering, something deeper, something Intelligent, something dynamic and alive, something whole, complete and supporting us at all times.
-It can be experienced in many ways — as sublime stillness, or as the creative forces constantly at play in and around us, or as qualities that have been given names like joy, gratitude, love, peace, abundance, unity, and more.
+This part of us is something bigger than our suffering—something deeper, something intelligent, something dynamic and alive, something whole, complete and supporting us at all times.
+It can be experienced in many ways—as sublime stillness, or as the creative forces constantly at play in and around us, or as qualities that have been given names like joy, gratitude, love, peace, abundance, unity, and more.
 It can also be experienced in seemingly ordinary ways, such as suddenly being able to feel a part of our body that doesn’t hurt when we thought all that existed was pain, or feeling the affection in our hearts for a pet that we love dearly.
 As we begin to directly experience this underlying Health, we start to remember who we are at a deeper level.
 And as we practice orienting to this “something else,” it acts as a resource as we move into working with our more difficult conditions.
 We can literally feel it supporting us and, therefore, we now have the capacity to work with our challenges in ways we haven’t been able to before.

 - Slowing Down and Getting Present.
 In order to be able to orient to that “something else,” we must slow down.
-As one of my teachers likes to say, “The pace of Health is slow.”
+As one of my teachers Anna Chitty likes to say, “The pace of health is slow.”
 Slowing down gives us the opportunity to be present with what is happening in this moment.
-As we settle into the present, we have greater access to the the deeper forces of Health and the Stillness underneath.
-Healing only happens in the present moment, so having our attention here and now is critical in the Healing process.
+As we settle into the present, we have greater access to the the deeper forces of health and the stillness underneath.
+Healing only happens in the present moment, so having our attention here and now is critical in the healing process.

 - Embracing and Accepting Ourselves Fully and Completely.
 This is where the rubber meets the road, so to speak.
-At some point on our Healing journeys, we must engage in the process of accepting and embracing all of who we are, which includes the aspects of us that are in pain or are suffering, and those parts of us that we do not like and therefore suppress.
+At some point on our healing journeys, we must engage in the process of accepting and embracing all of who we are, which includes the aspects of us that are in pain or are suffering, as well as those parts of us that we do not like and therefore suppress.
 This is sometimes called shadow work because those parts of us that we have suppressed or repressed are often hidden from our conscious awareness.
-This is a critical aspect of working with trauma, as often we have unwittingly suppressed the very physiological energy which needs to be experienced and sequenced through our systems in order to heal.
-As we learn to connect to that part of us that is bigger — that “something else” — we can begin to shine the light of presence, compassion, and forgiveness on the parts of us that we have repressed.
+This is a critical aspect of working with trauma, as often we have unwittingly suppressed the very physiological energy which needs to be experienced and sequenced through our system in order to heal.
+As we learn to connect to that part of us that is bigger—that “something else”—we can begin to shine the light of presence, compassion, and forgiveness on the parts of us that we have repressed.
 This is not a sentimental process.
-It’s practical and necessary in Healing.
+It’s practical and necessary in healing.
 This is when we really begin to listen to the pained and suffering aspects of ourselves and actually allow the repressed energy that is underneath the suffering to move.
 This will only happen when that part of us that is suffering feels safe to express all of it — all the pain, the heartache, the rejection, the abandonment, the helplessness, the fear, rage, and despair — all of it.
-This is the crux of the Healing process.
-These energies that have been suppressed must be allowed to move for inside-out Healing to occur, and the only way they will move is with radical acceptance.
+This is the crux of the healing process.
+These energies that have been suppressed must be allowed to move for inside-out healing to occur, and the only way they will move is with radical acceptance.